The idea of bohemia conjures up a sense of art, of freedom, of carefree inspiration and head-spinning euphoria.

 Head northeast of Prague for about 100 kilometres and you hit Bohemian Paradise.
 It was the first nature reserve in the Czech Republic and has been expanded in size over the years.

-Throughout the park is a network of hiking trails that leads through large tracts of beautiful forest.
+Throughout the park is a network of hiking trails that lead through large tracts of beautiful forest.
 There are flat plains on the outskirts, closer to the main roads that encircle the park, but, as you go in deeper, the paths take you into mountains and around cliff edges towards the centre.

 Throughout it all are palatial old houses, castles, pubs, ruins, picnic areas, lakes… and constant discoveries.